ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/datacenter.md

 The **Datacenter data source** can be used to search for and return an existing Virtual Data Center.
 You can provide a string for the name and location parameters which will be compared with provisioned Virtual Data Centers.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please refine your search string so that it is specific enough to return only one result.
+When this happens, please refine your search and make sure that your resources have unique names.

 ## Example Usage